 Ilford HP5+ Film Review

-11 min read by Dmitri.Published on .
+13 min read by Dmitri.Published on .
 Updated on .

 Ilford HP5 Plus is one of the best-known and longest-living film products.
 The first HP (short for “Hypersensitive Panchromatic”) was introduced in 1931 for dry plate cameras.
 Today, it’s available in a large variety of roll and sheet sizes from 35mm to 20x24” as it remains one of the best-selling black-and-white films ever made.

-A brief history of Ilford and HP5+.
+A brief and very confusing history of the Ilford film brand.

 1976.
 Ilford launch their new 400 ISO HP5 film at Photokina.
 Initially there was a world shortage of this admirable product.
 The first batches of HP5 were exclusively in the 35mm format and were only sold in Germany, a country selected because it was (at that time) the most profitable marketplace.

 Curiously, many of the improvements HP5+ gained over its plus-less predecessor were apparently tailored for press photographers (Photo Pro issue 4, 1989).
 Pushability up to ISO 3200 was one of them.
-So was the slightly finer grain and a bit more shadow detail than its fierce competitor for the press market, Kodak Tri-X.
+So was the slightly finer grain and more shadow detail than its fierce competitor for the press market, Kodak Tri-X.

 Ilford HP5 is our best selling black-and-white film, and probably one of the best selling black-and-white films in the world.

-Grain structure, resolution, sharpness.
+Grain structure, resolution, and sharpness.

 Dynamic range and contrast.